-Is a visit to Australia on your Boomer Travel List?
+Is a visit to Australia on your boomer travel list?
 While major cities like Sydney and Melbourne are an adventure in their own right, there really is so much more of this beautiful country to explore.
-Thankfully, Jo Castro from Lifestyle Fifty is here to tell us about North West Australia, a lesser-traveled destination that is just perfect for active boomer travelers headed to Australia.

-The little pearling town of Broome with its gorgeous 22km sandy beach (Cable Bay) is the setting off point for tours into the Kimberley, a region which for me included everything and more that you could imagine about the Outback from watching the movie Crocodile Dundee, including crocodiles!
+The little pearling town of Broome, with its gorgeous 13+ miles of sandy beach on Cable Bay, is the setting off point for tours into the region.
+For me, the Australian Outback has everything that I expected after watching the movie, Crocodile Dundee—including crocodiles!

 My trip to the Kimberley was with a tour company that took guests on a well-organized 12-day adventure along the Gibb River Road and the Great Northern Highway in a return loop from Broome to Kununurra.
 I enjoyed not only the social aspect of traveling with others (16 of us on the bus) but also having an experienced driver who was knowledgeable about the area.

-The unsealed Gibb River Road is considered one of the last adventure routes in Australia and it offers over 600 kms of dusty road with many creeks and water crossings to be navigated.
-It was originally constructed for road trains transporting cattle from isolated stations to the northern ports of Derby and Wyndham.
+The unsealed (dirt) Gibb River Road is considered one of the last adventure routes in Australia.
+It offers over 373 miles of dusty road with many creeks and water crossings to be navigated.
+The road was originally constructed for road trains transporting cattle from isolated stations to the northern ports of Derby and Wyndham.

-Although guided tours in the Kimberley Region can be expensive, there are reasonably priced ‘glamping’ trips geared for people ‘of a certain age’ rather than backpackers and they’re a little less rugged than you’d expect of a traditional overland adventure.
+Although guided tours in the Kimberley Region can be expensive, there are reasonably priced ‘glamping’ trips geared for people ‘of a certain age’ rather than backpackers.
+These are a little less rugged than you’d expect of a traditional overland adventure.

 Even so, we camped under the stars, walked through ancient land formations, watched a cattle muster, swam in crystal clear natural pools and listened to our tour guide play the haunting Aboriginal instrument, the Didgeridoo, around camp fires at night.
 With no cell phone reception for most of the time, we could easily pretend that the world didn’t exist.

-Some of the impressive gorges with their soaring cliffs, palm trees and waterfalls are accessed from the legendary Gibb River Road and although I’d like to mention them all, I’m going to limit myself to just three gorges which took my breath away.
+Some of the impressive gorges with their soaring cliffs, palm trees and waterfalls are accessed from the legendary Gibb River Road.
+Although I’d like to mention them all, I’m going to limit myself to just three gorges which took my breath away.

-Windjana Gorge is about 250 million years old and about 3.5 km long.
-The sheer size of it and the colors of the cliffs are amazing, but the deep pool of water formed by the Lennard River isn’t safe for a cooling swim because it’s full of fresh water crocodiles, which you may not see immediately but which certainly have their eyes on you.
+The 2 mile-long Windjana Gorge is about 250 million years old.
+The sheer size of it and the colors of the cliffs are amazing.
+Although it’s tempting to jump into the deep pool of water formed by the Lennard River, don’t!
+It’s full of fresh water crocodiles, which you may not see immediately but which certainly have their eyes on you.

 To get to Mannings Gorge you have to swim across a river and then walk.
-But it’s worth it because the beautiful pool and thundering waterfall are great to swim in and under.
+But the journey is worth it because the beautiful pool and thundering waterfall are great to swim in and under.

-Cathedral Gorge is is situated in the 360 million years old Bungle Bungle Range in the Purnululu National Park.
+Cathedral Gorge is situated in the 360 million-years-old Bungle Bungle Range in the Purnululu National Park.
 The huge cave is like a natural amphitheater with great acoustics and a reverential feel.
 Despite being so ancient, the big mushroom-shaped Bungle Bungles were only opened as a tourist destination in 1983.

 - 4WD is recommended along the Gibb River Road.